jim-schwoebel/download_audioset/README.md

 # what this script does

-Downloads and clipps all videos on youtube on behalf of the audioset dataset.
+Downloads and clips all videos on youtube on behalf of the audioset dataset.

 # how to do this